dgovor/dgovor/README.md

 ## Hello there,

 My name is Dmitrii.
-My passion of engineering drives me to keep learning new things, creating solutions for non-trivial problems, and finding the answers to the "why?" and "how?".
+My passion of engineering drives me to keep learning new things, creating solutions for nontrivial problems, and finding the answers to the "why?" and "how?".

 ## About me